Prescription weight loss that puts you first

 • Understands the potential risks and benefits of weight loss medications and is willing to stick to the prescribed treatment plan

 Does Hers weight loss work?
-Yes, for many women, the programs work.
+Yes, for many women, the program works.

 As you explore what Hers has to offer for weight loss, remember:

 • Weight loss is personal.
 What works for one person may not be right for another.
 It can take trial and error to figure out the best weight loss medication — and weight loss program — for you.
-Rather than getting caught up in anecdotes from others, try to focus on your own journey, listen to your body, and make adjustments (and work with your provider) when necessary.
+Rather than getting caught up in anecdotes from others, try to focus on your own journey, listen to your body, and work with your provider to make adjustments when necessary.

 • Medication isn’t the full story.
 The success rates of weight loss medications speak for themselves, but it’s not just these prescriptions that are responsible for your weight loss results.
 They’re intended for use alongside regular exercise and a nutritious eating pattern.